-Some correlation The asset reduction part of any calculation is more complicated.
-The significance attached to this factor by the OEM appears closely correlated to its relative reliance upon, or attitude to, publicly held equity and its emphasis of OEM consideration of the performance measurement tools employed by the investment community.
+Some correlation between shareholder emphasis of OEM and outsourcing on The asset reduction part of any calculation is more complicated.
+The significance attached to this factor by the OEM appears closely correlated to its relative reliance upon, or attitude to, publicly held equity and its EM consideration of the performance measurement tools employed by the investment community.
 Those OEMs that are in closest communication with the investment community, and pay most attention to acting in a way that supports their share price (often encouraged by employee stock option schemes), are probably most concerned with maximising their performance against measures such as return on assets.
 By contrast, those OEMs with large minority shareholders (typically families or, in the case of VW, the local government) or those perceived as national institutions with employment responsibilities, may be less concerned - although such a distinction is fast diminishing.